Home Garden Organic Compost and Mulch

 Do not put grass clippings too thickly, they smell as they decay.

 Chip or shred larger branches and plant stalks.
-The more area bacteria has
+The more surface area bacteria

 Speeding up the process: